wren-lang/wren/doc/site/embedding/index.markdown

 ## Executing Wren code

-You can tell the VM to execute a string of Wren source code like so:
+You execute a string of Wren source code like so:

     :::c
     WrenInterpretResult result = wrenInterpret(vm,